Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Color: Tan to dark brown.
 Location: Sun-exposed areas.
 Trigger: Cumulative UV damage.

-Quick Identification Test
+Quick Identification Tests

 The Glass Test for PIE vs PIH